guidotiana/Milbinding/README.md

 # Installation

-This repository provides one script for installing all the libraries and dependencies
+We provide a script for installing all the (python) libraries required to use our equivariant graph autoencoder via anaconda.
+After activating your base environment, type in your termina: